MetaFam/metagame-wiki/docs/playbooks/how-to-install-wallet-get-gas.md

 Web3 wallets are essential to access the Web3 space, DeFi, and crypto.
 You might have stumbled upon the words ”Web3” or ”crypto wallet”.
 If you’re new to the space, let us first answer the question ”what is a Web3 wallet?”.

-First of all, Web3 wallets are essentially digital wallets.
-As such, they have the ability to store digital assets.
-This includes everything from fungible to non-fungible (NFTs) tokens.
-Second, a Web3 wallet also opens the door to the crypto realm, allowing you to interact with dApps on various blockchains.
-In turn, wallets help you access an extensive ecosystem of dApps.
+Web3 wallets are basically digital wallets; they have the ability to store digital assets and allow you to interact with those assets.
+A Web3 wallet is also the gateway to the crypto realm, allowing you to interact with dApps on many different blockchains.
+They can also be your login and identity in Web3.
+Pretty amazing really!

 Read more about them [on this post](https://moralis.io/what-is-a-web3-wallet-web3-wallets-explained/)
 </details>